LowkeyGud/ludo/README.md

 ### iOS

-For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).

-The first time you create a new project, run the Ruby bundler to install CocoaPods itself:
+For iOS, ensure CocoaPods dependencies are installed.
+If this is your first time setting up the project, run:

 ```sh
 bundle install
 ```

-Then, and every time you update your native dependencies, run:
+Then, install the dependencies:

 ```sh
 bundle exec pod install
 ```

-For more information, please visit [CocoaPods Getting Started guide](https://guides.cocoapods.org/using/getting-started.html).
+Finally, build and run the app:

 ```sh
 # Using npm